ahmadchatha/hwsubs/README.md

 ### Assumptions
 - django `is_staff` user field is used to distinguish teachers v. students.
 - django Group object is used as "classes" where students belong.
+- We can "trust" teachers but not students.
+- "Submitting" a homework for a student means that they create a submission object for an assignment with a link to the actual homework (for example a google doc).
 - Refer to API docs for more details.